BindiChen/a-better-programmer/README.md

 * Ember - is a js framework focusing on programmer productivity.
 Ember describes itself as “a framework for creating ambitious web applications” that doesn’t waste your time.
 Ember is also an MVC framework.
 It includes a templating and view engine that automatically updates when data changes. **When to use:** When you just want a framework that just works.
 Use Ember when you do not need flexibility.

+## Chart and Data visualization
+#### Flotchart
+#### D3.js
+[D3.js](https://d3js.org/) is the defacto standard when it comes to any data manipulation and visualization.
+It is one of the most popular projects on GitHub and is used by hundreds of organizations.
+Plenty of graphing, charting and visualization libraries build on top of D3.

+#### Go.js
+#### Echart

+## 3D visualization and WebGL

+#### Three.js
+[Three.js](http://threejs.org/) provides a lightweight 3D library that allows rendering 3D to an HTML5 canvas, SVG, and WebGL.
+It is quite a straightforward library, and there are hundreds of beautiful examples in the three.js showcase.
+**When to use Three.js?**: Whenever you need a simple 3D visualization that can output to a Canvas.

+#### Babylon.js
+[Babylon.js](http://www.babylonjs.com/) is a 3d game engine based on WebGL and JavaScript.
+You can create incredibly high-quality games complete with physics, audio and particle systems among other things.
+**When to use Three.js?**: Whenever you are building a video game or a complex 3D scene of any sorts.

+# More hands-on with Web Development